As an Amazon Associate I earn from qualifying purchases.

 THE FINAL VERDICT:

 Is the Rollo perfect?
-No. Is it the best printer on the market for the price?
+No. Is it the value on the market?
 A resounding YES!
-It is cheaper up front, and then cheaper to operate than nearly every other printer we looked at.
-We pay less than 2 cents apiece for our labels and have put over 3,000 through this printer with no issues.
+It is cheaper to operate than nearly every other printer we looked at.
+We have put over 3,000 through this printer with no issues.
 The way things are going, I won’t be surprised in our Rollo lasts another 10 years, but if it died tomorrow, I’d probably buy another one.